nnikolaou/VesselDetection/README.md

 ## Description

 ### Jupyter Notebook:
-"Vessel Detection.ipynb" provides options for all functionalities described in the introduction.
+"Vessel Detector.ipynb" provides options for all functionalities described in the introduction.
 The notebook itself and the code within it contain all necessary documentation.

 "Optional" (in bold): indicates parts of the notebook that can be ommited, but if not, they will have an effect on cells further down (e.g. data preprocessing / augmentation).